South Bank guide: Everything you need to know about Brisbane’s cultural heart

 Tip: While most exhibitions are free, if you want to delve even further you can hop on a guided tour of gallery highlights at no extra cost (check their website for details).

 If theatre, dance and music is more your cultural-jam, then you’ll want to book ahead for a show at the Queensland Performing Arts Centre (QPAC).

-Home to the Queensland Theatre Company, Queensland Ballet, Queensland Symphony Orchestra, and Opera Queensland, the centre features a year-round menu of productions from circus shows to broadway performances, including the upcoming 60th-anniversary celebration of My Fair Lady, directed by none other than the queen of musicals herself, Julie Andrews.
+Home to the Queensland Theatre Company, Queensland Ballet, Queensland Symphony Orchestra, and Opera Queensland, the centre features a year-round menu of productions from circus shows to broadway performances, including a revision of the all-time classic; The Wizard of Oz starring Australian musical theatre legend Anthony Warlow.

 Across the road at the Brisbane Convention and Exhibition Centre, the action continues with a line-up of entertainment from kids shows and musical performances to informative expos and festivals, including the annual Mind, Body and Spirit Festival (17-19 March) and Madman Anime extravaganza (10-11 June).

 Sea-loving folk won’t want to miss a trip to the Queensland Maritime Museum under the Goodwill Bridge.
 While slight in size, she’s packin’ a hearty collection of vessels and nautical equipment worthy of a solid few hours.

 Suss out the conditions of crew mates aboard the WWII HMAS Diamantina or put yourself in Jessica Watson’s (sailing) shoes exploring Ella’s Pink Lady, which she commandeered in her voyage as the youngest person to sail solo and unassisted around the world.